You’ve Marie Kondo-ed and you may have even Danshari-ed (disposed of mental and physical junk). But have you Hygge-d?

 Of course there’s a fine line between kitsch and cool.

 “Just remember to consider it within the overall concept of your home which is to make it warm, comfortable and appealing.”

 “Opt for luxurious, natural textures in throws, rugs, cushions and more,” says Lisa.
 “Textured accessories are a huge trend right now.”

 We love merino, cashmere, pure wool and linen.
 Mix things up and don’t forget to consider pattern and colour in relation to your overall decorating scheme.
-For example, animal prints are on-trend at the moment, so a faux fur throw or cushion may be the perfect accessory for a room that is neutrally coloured; on the other hand, a vibrantly painted room will need more restrained accessorising – think gorgeous linen curtains or a pure cashmere throw in a neutral tone.
+For example, a vibrantly painted room will need more restrained accessorising.
+While a neutral room can play with more patterned and colourful home decor.